nrjdalal/commitsafe/README.md

 # commitsafe

-> A CLI tool designed to safeguard against accidentally exposing your secrets in `.env` files when committing to your repository.
+> A powerful CLI tool that encrypts and decrypts .env files to protect your sensitive information during git commits.
+CommitSafe ensures that secrets remain secure and reduces the risk of accidental exposure in your repositories.

 ![npm version](https://img.shields.io/npm/v/commitsafe)
 ![license](https://img.shields.io/npm/l/commitsafe)